YarnSpinnerTool/VSCodeExtension/README.md

 # Yarn Spinner for Visual Studio Code

+> [!TIP]
+> To get Yarn Spinner, and support the team behind it, buy a copy for Unity from [the Yarn Spinner Itch.io Store](https://yarnspinner.itch.io) or from [the Unity Asset Store](https://assetstore.unity.com/packages/tools/behavior-ai/yarn-spinner-for-unity-267061), or check out the [Yarn Spinner Documentation](https://docs.yarnspinner.dev) to install from Git.

 [Yarn Spinner](https://yarnspinner.dev) helps you build branching narrative and dialogue in games.
 It's easy for writers to use, and has powerful features for integrating your content straight into your game.

 You can install this extension for Visual Studio Code from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=SecretLab.yarn-spinner).